cgaroufis/CVSM/README.md

 * Artist Similarity (```artist_sim_testing.py```)

-You can run these scripts either on your own trained models, or pre-trained models, trained under different protocols, available on the ```models''' subfolder.
+You can run these scripts either on your own trained models, or the provided pre-trained models.